fullscale180/asm2arm/README.md

 	Add-AzureSMVmToRM -ServiceName acloudservice -Name atestvm -ResourceGroupName aresourcegroupname -DiskAction CopyDisks -OutputFileFolder D:\myarmtemplates -AppendTimeStampForFiles -Deploy
 ```

-The commandlet honors the -verbose option.
+The cmdlet honors the -verbose option.
 Set that option to see the detailed diagnosis information.

-The high-level operating principle of the commandlet is to go through steps for cloning the VM, and generate resources as custom PowerShell hash tables for Storage, Network and Compute resource providers.
+The high-level operating principle of the cmdlet is to go through steps for cloning the VM, and generate resources as custom PowerShell hash tables for Storage, Network and Compute resource providers.
 Those hash tables representing the resources are appended to an array, later turned into a template by serialized to JSON, and written to a file.

 The template creates files depending on the existence of VM agent extensions and DiskAction option value.
 Those are all placed in the directory specified by OutputFileFolder parameter.
 The files are: